SC Stingrays head coach leaving team for college hockey job

 Ryan Blair, who served as an assistant coach this past season, is considered to be the leading candidate to replace Bergin.

 “I would definitely love to be the next coach of the South Carolina Stingrays,” said Blair, who played 100 games in the ECHL from 2011-14.
-“It’s a first class organization and I learned pretty quickly what it means to be a Stingrays.
-Robbie and Steve showed me the way from day one and hopefully I can get the opportunity to continue everything that they’ve taught me.”
+“It’s a first class organization, and I learned pretty quickly what it means to be a Stingray.
+Robbie and Steve showed me the way from day one, and hopefully I can get the opportunity to continue everything that they’ve taught me.”

 Concannon said he’d like to have a new coach in place as soon as possible.